RyanZmu/jenkins_test/readme.md

 - Test run the first stage - Done

-- Fix SSH issue with webserver from Jenkins server - In Progress
+- Fix SSH issue with webserver from Jenkins server - Done

+- Figure out how to build React app in the server environment

 - Go back and design the app's basic functions